JohnBorghi/Supporting_Scientific_Data/SSD_08_Sensitive.md

 **Example 2: Identifying the Director**

-The year is 2023, National Transportation Safety Board releases its report on the implosion of Titan submersible.
-Part of this investigation involved interviewing an outside expert.
+The year is 2023, the National Transportation Safety Board releases its report on the implosion of Titan submersible.
+Part of this investigation involved interviewing an outside expert in submarines.
 In the publicly available transcript of this interview, the expert's name is redacted.
-However, using some very subtle context clues the expert's identity can be uncovered from their very first response.
+However, using some very subtle context clues, the expert's identity can be determined from their response to the very first question.

  > **Question:** "So how did you get yourself started into submersible operations?"
  >